• Skip to primary navigation

 I am crafty but, unfortunately, not artistic!
 Seriously.
 I’m even bad at drawing the little guy in a game of hangman.

-This means that I do not have the ability to create gorgeous freehand Sharpie mugs like my friend Anada from A Piece of Rainbow.
-Drawing her freehand design would result in one ugly mug if I was the artist!
+This means that I do not have the ability to make the gorgeous freehand Sharpie mugs created by my friend Anada at A Piece of Rainbow.
+Freehand designs would result in one ugly mug if I was the artist!

 If you’re crafty, but not an artist you’re in luck!
 You can use this SUPER EASY Sharpie Mug tutorial creates a heart handle mug with a simple stencil… no artistic talent or drawing skills needed!